roso1102/digitaldesign/README.md

 Welcome to my comprehensive Digital Design learning journey!
 This repository documents my exploration of digital systems, hardware description languages, and low-level programming concepts.

-## 🖼️ Featured Project: AND Gate in Verilog
+## 🖼️ Featured Projects: Verilog Logic Gates

 ### AND Gate Module and Testbench
 This project demonstrates a simple 2-input AND gate written in Verilog, along with its testbench and waveform output.